-We do not really believe that all this is so.
+We do really believe that all this is really so.
 I am convinced that some listening to me this morning are right here.
 You do not draw near to God because you are not sure that it really happens.
-So, you replace the inner realities with outward shadows and frustrate yourself and anger God.
+So you replace the inner realities with outward shadows and frustrate yourself and anger God.
 Drawing near to God is an act of faith.
-It is the obedience that follows believing that I can come and do come into the Presence of God by Jesus Christ.
+It is the obedience that follows believing that I can come and do actually come into the Presence of God by Jesus Christ.

 We have not had our consciences cleansed or our conduct purified.
 We are barred from drawing near when we are not clean.
-Yet, when we ask for mercy to be cleansed, that is an act of drawing near.
+Yet, when we ask for mercy to be cleansed, that in itself is an act of drawing near.

 Now I must not leave this on a negative note.
-Let us draw near to God in a heart that is true, convinced that we have been cleansed and washed.
-Let us draw near with sincerity, conviction, and inner and outer purity.
+Let us draw near to God in a heart that is true, convinced that it is so having been cleansed and washed.
+Let us draw near with sincerity, conviction and inner and outer purity.

+So I must ask you.
 Do you draw near to God?

 Sadly, even here in corporate worship, some of you are not drawing near to God.
-You find it difficult to focus your attention on God when gathering with His people because you rarely do it alone.
-The more you discipline yourself to turn the inner focus of your attention on God and think about Him and talk to Him and commune with Him, the richer will be your personal and our corporate habit of drawing near.
+You find it very difficult to focus your attention on God when gathering with His people because you rarely do it alone.
+Loved ones, the more you discipline yourself to turn the inner focus of your attention on God and think about Him and talk to Him and commune with Him, the richer will be your personal and our corporate drawing near.

-How many of you have been watching the Rugby World Cup?
-How many of you were glued to the recent Soccer World Cup?
-Soccer is gaining popularity in the US, but there is a long way to go before it is as popular as baseball, American football, or basketball.
-For many of you, drawing near to God is sometimes like watching an international game of cricket, rugby, Australian Football or soccer.
+How many of you were glued to the TV watching the International Cup in professional Cricket?
+For many of you, drawing near to God is sometimes like watching cricket or soccer.
 You have little experience with it, so you have little enjoyment of it.

 Do you have a passion for drawing near to God?
 We should not draw near lukewarmly, or indifferently.
-Even when we feel dull and lifeless, John Piper suggests a prayer like this: "O God, I am dull and lifeless and there is only one hope for me, nearness to You.
+Even when we feel dull and lifeless, John Piper suggest as prayer like this: "O God, I am dull and lifeless and there is only one hope for me, nearness to You.
 I come.
 Have mercy on me.
 Give me life in Your Presence.
 Open my eyes to see Your glory in Jesus."
 That is what this is calling for, a zeal and passion for the nearness of God.

-John Owen, that great Puritan, who often wrote about drawing near to God, wrote, "What better preparation can there be for [our future enjoyment of the glory of Jesus Christ] than in a constant previous contemplation of that glory now."
+John Owen, that great Puritan drawer near to God wrote, "What better preparation can there be for [our future enjoyment of the glory of Jesus Christ] than in a constant previous contemplation of that glory now."
 There it is for us: our present reflection on the glory of Christ prepares us for a greater enjoyment of it later.
 Our present drawing near expands our capacity for future delight.
 This present commitment for future glory brings us to the next exhortation.

-Cling to our Hope (v.23)
+Cling to our Hope